swindonmakers/documentation/legal/articles.md

         constitute the quorum for that meeting.

 15. 1.
-General meetings shall be chaired by the person who has been appointed to chair meetings of the directors.
+General meetings shall be chaired by the person who has been appointed to chair meetings by the directors.

-    2. If there is no such person or he or she is not present within fifteen minutes of the time appointed for the meeting a director nominated by the directors shall chair the meeting.
+    2. If there is no such person, or he or she is not present within fifteen minutes of the time appointed for the meeting, a director nominated by the directors shall chair the meeting.

     3. If there is only one director present and willing to act, he or